Luttra Woman: Dating

-Dahr assessed the skeleton as that of a young female.
-Gejvall initially estimated the individual to be a woman aged 20–25 years; however, Sjögren et al. later proposed in 2017 that an age range of 15–20 years was more appropriate.
+Diet

 Where her stomach had once been, a cluster of small yellow-brown seeds remained, subsequently identified as those of European red raspberries (Rubus idaeus).

 The substantial quantity of raspberries consumed shortly before death suggested that the individual likely died in late summer, in July or August.
 This final meal, along with her estimated age, led to her being nicknamed Hallonflickan, Swedish for 'Raspberry Girl'.
 (Note: Nils-Gustaf Gejvall stated in his 1960 English-language monograph Westerhus: Medieval Population and Church in the Light of Skeletal Remains that the Luttra Woman was "nowadays usually known under the name of "The Raspberry Girl" (Hallonflickan) [...]".)

-Gejvall described her facial features as elegant and proportionally balanced, noting the consistency between her slender frame and the refined contours of her skull and jaw.
-She was characterised by short stature, with an estimated height of 145 cm.
-In a 1960 monograph, Gejvall remarked that this was the shortest stature he had encountered in Swedish archaeological material.
-He referenced Dahr's study of remains from a Stone Age settlement on Gotland, Sweden's largest island, where the average female height was estimated at 153 cm—a figure Gejvall considered distinctly short—as a point of comparison.
+Origin

 Analysis of strontium and oxygen isotope ratios in the tooth enamel from one of the Luttra Woman's molars indicated that she likely originated from present-day Scania, the southernmost region of Sweden, before relocating to the Falbygden area later in life.
 (Note: Strontium is incorporated into bones and teeth due to its similarity to calcium, and the distribution of strontium isotopes tends to vary significantly from one geographical location to another.
 This is why the strontium signature in an individual's calcified structures can help determine the region they came from.
 Strontium incorporated in a developing tooth, in particular, does not change, partly because there is no blood supply to dentine or tooth enamel.)
 Attempts to extract DNA from her remains have been unsuccessful as of January 2023, due to the degradation of the bones by the bog environment.